Giving Real Estate

 - The exact tax savings depends on the type of gift and your specific situation.

-Call us to discuss the gift you are considering.
-We will need to determine if a particular gift will work for us, and we will work with you to ensure that the gift meets your charitable and personal objectives.
-You should also discuss your plans with your financial advisor or attorney.
+Contact us at firstname.lastname@example.org or call 888-700-7029 to discuss the gift you are considering.
+We will determine if a particular gift will work for us, and we will work with you to ensure that the gift meets your charitable and personal objectives.
+We always recommend that you discuss your plans with a financial and legal advisor.